 Gross Domestic Product is the standard measure of the value of final goods and services produced by a country during a period.
 GDP is the most common used indicator to compare economic performance across countries or relatively to other data.
 It combines in a single figure all the production (also called output) carried out by all the firms, the non-profit institutions, government bodies and households in a given country during a given period, regardless the type of goods and services produced, provided that the production takes place in the country's economic territory.
-Though it is a good indicator to capture these economic activities, it is not a good measure of societies' well-being.
+Though it is a good indicator to capture production, it is not a good measure of societies' well-being.

 GDP at market prices can be measured in three different ways:

 GDP is valued at market prices (as paid on the market by the purchaser) on the whole economy (S1), therefore it includes taxes less subsidies on products (mainly VAT paid by the purchaser).
-The quality of data and sources on taxes are very good on S1 but their detail across industries and institutional sectors is not.
+The quality of data and sources on taxes are very good on S1 but their detail across industries and institutional sectors isn't.

 Value added is reported at basic prices, i.e. excluding taxes less subsidies on products, so it can be split among industries and institutional sectors.